Cleve 1894 Category: Asymmetrical biraphid

 TYPE SPECIES: Gomphoneis elegans Cleve

 Cells form mucilaginous stalks, joined together into large colonies.
-In the United States, Gomphoneis is especially diverse in lakes and rivers of midwestern and western states.
+In North America, Gomphoneis is especially diverse in lakes and rivers of midwestern and western states.

 Cite This Page: